Georgekemk/Educopter/README.md

 * Images of the completed drone
 * Instructions for connecting all components
-* Guidance on configuring ArduPilot
+* Guidance on flight configurations
 * Steps for synchronising the radio controller, sensors, and motors
 * Instructions for performing the first flight